 Drop-ins, close outs, vertical rides, drop knee madness and wipeouts.
 Bodyboarders are known for taking the gnarliest drops in the world of wave riding.
-Mike Stewart keeps saying that bodyboarding is the sport which takes wave riding to its limits.
+Mike Stewart keeps saying bodyboarding is the sport that takes wave riding to its limits.
 He's right.

 Now, SurferToday.com brings you the proof of concept idealized by the legendary bodyboarder.
 Impossible waves are always a defying test, even if you think that the probability of escaping a dangerous wipeout is really low.

-Check, for example, "The Wedge", a frightening surf spot located in Newport Beach, California.
+Check, for example, "The Wedge," a frightening surf spot located in Newport Beach, California.
 Only experienced and local bodyboarders can ride this wave on big days.
 The drop is so fast and unpredictable that everything can happen in-between.
-Take a look at the radical drops, here.
+Take a look at the radical drops.

 Now, add a shallow reef, heavy wave lips, great white sharks and monstrous waves.
-The result is the deadly wave of "Cyclops", located in Australia.
-If you think you're ready to surf it, check this video, here.
+The result is the deadly wave of "Cyclops," located in Australia.
+If you think you're ready to surf it, think twice.

 In San Lorenzo Beach, Gijon, Spain, there are bodyboarders who risk severe injuries chasing a scary backwash.
-Of course, wipeouts are frequent as you can confirm here.
+Of course, wipeouts are frequent as you can confirm.

 The Nazaré Special Edition, in Portugal, is one of the best big wave bodyboarding contests in the world.
 Waves are always simply super huge.
 How big?
-Take a look at this.
+Take a look.

 So, whether you're testing your bodyboarding limits or simply enjoying the wipeout of your life, never forget you're always going to be admired for challenging spirit.
 Like this girl that got barreled after a vertical wipeout.